vatesfr/xen-orchestra/packages/xo-server-test-plugin/README.md

 #### Initialization

-When xo-server starts, it initializes and loads plugins.
-Then, he recuperates the configuration schema and the test schema to store them.
+When xo-server starts, it initializes plugins.

-#### Get schemas
+#### Loading plugins

-The xo-web recuperates the configuration schema and the test schema from xo-server to generate a UI.
+After initializing the plugins, the xo-server load them.

-#### Test configuration
+#### Test

-Xo-web send data to xo-server for testing the configuration and saving it if successful.
+XO clients send data to xo-server for testing the configuration and saving it if successful.

 ### Principal Methods